FadedSunrise/Sunshine-Sunshine/README.md

 ⋆ I can be "intrusive" if we like the same things, I'm sorry about that.
 And I can yap a lot about certain topics in my fandoms (eek).

 ⋆ I'm a "multishipper", by that I mean I accept all ships as long as they're not illegal, nor, toxic for both of the characters.
-I do accept talkinh about ships and hearing people opinions about each of them !
+I do accept talking about ships and hearing people opinions about each of them !

 ⋆ To know, I'm not english !
 So if I make any wrong sentence or correct myself, its normal.